najamansari/habib-flask-demo/README.md

 python webapp.py
 ```

-By default the application runs on port 5000 in debug mode.
+By default the application runs on port 5000 and currently we have set it to run in debug mode.
 This means that in case of any errors, a stack trace and debug prompt will be shown in your browser.
 You may also use a debugger to connect to the application directly and debug it.